rkrug/plantuml/README.md

 ![](README_files/figure-gfm/exampleDeviceRaster-1.png)<!-- -->

+## Plotting to a file

-To safe the graph in a file, we simply specify the `file` argument in the plot command:
+To save the graph in a file, we simply specify the `file` argument in the plot command:

 ``` r